McDonald's era in Russia coming to a close, restaurants sold

+McDonald's was among the first Western consumer brands to enter Russia in 1990.
+Its large, gleaming store near Pushkin Square in Moscow, which opened shortly after the fall of the Berlin Wall, signaled a new era of optimism in the wake of the Cold War.

+It’s the first time the company has “de-arched,” or exited a major market.
+It plans to start removing golden arches and other symbols and signs with the company’s name.
+McDonald’s said it will also will maintain its trademarks in Russia and take steps to enforce them if necessary.

-The sale announced Thursday is subject to regulatory approval and is expected to close within a few weeks, McDonald’s said.
+The sale announced Thursday is subject to regulatory approval, but is expected to close within a few weeks, McDonald’s said.

 Govor, a licensee since 2015, has also agreed to retain McDonald’s 62,000 Russian employees for at least two years on equivalent terms.
 Govor also agreed to pay the salaries of McDonald’s corporate employees until the sale closes.